JairajJangle/motioneye-android/README.md

 ---

 # motionEye app - HomeSurveillance System
-git repo for motionEye app - Home Surveillance System, available on Google Play Store
+git repo for Production release of motionEye app - Home Surveillance System, available on Google Play Store git repo for Beta Release here: [Beta Release Branch Link](https://github.com/JairajJangle/motionEye_app_HomeSurveillanceSystem/tree/beta-main)

 ###### Want to contribute?
 If you are a developer and you wish to contribute to the app please fork the project and submit a pull request on the dev branch.
 Here are some user requested features that are still yet to be introduced.